Aussieforks/aussieforks-modpack/README.md

 * Maintainer: Wuzzy
 * See minetest_hudbars/README.md for more information.

-### minetest_itemframes
-Adds item frames and pedestals which can hold nodes and items.
-Only the owner of the item frame or pedestal can modify what's inside.
-Warning: do not put billboards inside the item frame!
-Doing so will cause a massive lag spike when the entity loads as the texture is resampled on the fly!

-TODO rename minetest_itemframes -> itemframes

-* Mod author: Zeg9, with contributions from VanessaE

 ### minetest_worldedit
 Commands for doing edits to the game world.
 Unfortunately can often leave behind lighting errors. `mapfix` (included in this modpack) should help with the lighting errors.